BasJUC/BasJUC.github.io/index.md

+{% include mathjax.html %}

 ## About Me

 I am a 4th year student at the University of Waterloo pursuing a Major in Mathematical Physics and a Minor in Pure Mathematics.
-Gaussians brother. today7
+Gaussians brother. t5

 $$a^2 +b^2 = c^2$$